ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/local/reference.md

 region of `f3`.
 When this region ends, the any-region local value `42 :: x` is not allowed to escape it.

 It is possible to write functions like `f3` that return locally-allocated values, but this requires explicit annotation, as it would otherwise be easy to do by mistake.
-See "Local-returning functions" below.
+See "Use exclave_ to return a local value" below.

 Like local variables, inference can determine whether function arguments are local.
 However, note that for arguments of exported functions to be local, the